How HealthSmart Meets the Characteristics of an Effective Health Education Curriculum

 - Incorporates learning strategies, teaching methods and materials that are culturally inclusive.
 HealthSmart is designed to be unbiased and inclusive of diverse cultures and lifestyles.
 Differences are acknowledged.
 Case studies and roleplay scenarios in particular are written to be neutral and adaptable so that students can see themselves reflected.
 Family activities provide opportunities for parents and guardians to share in their children’s and teens’ learning and bring their own family values and perspectives to the discussions.
 Respect for differences is emphasized throughout the lessons, particularly in regard to sensitive health topics.
 Learning activities acknowledge the cultural diversity of students; optimize relevance to students from multiple cultures in the school community; and build on the cultural resources of families and communities.

 - Provides adequate time for instruction and learning.
-The HealthSmart program is comprehensive and thorough.
+The HealthSmart program is thorough.
 It is intended to build the learning on a particular health topic sequentially and logically to help ensure student mastery of concepts and skills.
 Behavior change requires an intensive and sustained effort.

 - Provides opportunities to reinforce skills and positive health behaviors.
 HealthSmart builds on previously learned concepts and skills and provides opportunities to reinforce health-promoting skills across health topics and grade levels.
 Skill practice is often extended beyond a single activity or lesson, and students continue to practice and build their understanding and application of the skills.
 Each unit at the middle and high school levels includes a performance task unit assessment designed to reinforce the learning through a creative project that allows students to incorporate the skills they have learned.